Visiting at Trinity

 At the End…

-Following the last hymn, you are invited to the Parish Hall for coffee and refreshments.
+Following the service, you are invited to the Parish Hall for coffee and refreshments.

 Thank you for visiting this page to learn more about what you can expect at Trinity on a Sunday morning.
 We look forward to having you join us for worship.